houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

   <img src="Assets/readme/both-walkies-main.jpg" alt="Both ESP32 walkie talkies side by side" width="900">
 </p>

-# ESP32 ESP-NOW Walkie Talkies

-ESP32 walkie talkies encased in 3D-printed cases using I2S audio hardware, OLED screens, recycled lithium batteries, external antennas, and ESP-IDF firmware.
-This repository is meant to hold everything required for studying, tweaking, duplicating, and evolving the project: firmware code, wiring diagrams, bill of materials, images, and enclosure models.

-The folder [`Walkie Talkie CAD files`](Walkie%20Talkie%20CAD%20files/) is set aside for future enclosures, printed parts, mounts, and case modifications, so that other builders can copy or remix the physical design.

 ## Project Description

-This is the second major generation of a customized walkie-talkie system.
-The radios communicate directly with each other via ESP-NOW protocol without any Wi-Fi router in the middle, and the firmware is written in C using the Espressif ESP-IDF framework to run faster and more reliably than the first prototype, which was running MicroPython.

 The current implementation utilizes the ESP32-U type of board with external antenna, OLED screen, I2S microphone, I2S speaker amplifier, volume potentiometer, GPIO buttons, laser and LED.
 The aim of this project is to create a compact two-way voice communicator with phone-like user interface, channel selection, link check, battery monitoring, lights control and experimental long-distance ESP-NOW voice radio.